CCPC Logo

 Visit Website

 Chester County Planning Commission This program provides funds or technical assistance to municipalities for comprehensive plans, ordinance updates, or planning studies to implement Landscapes3, Chester County's comprehensive plan and consists of two sides: Cash Grant and County Consulting/Technical.
-Round 1 application period is closed.
-Round 2 opens in August, 2024.
-The 2023 VPP awarded nearly $200,000 to Chesco municipalities for a variety of projects that support Landscapes3.
+This program offers two application rounds per year, once in the first half and once in the second half.

 Local Climate Action Program (LCAP)